hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |       usage: regress query [-h] [--publish] [ECL query] [target cluster | all]
 |
 |       positional arguments:
-|         ECL query             Name of a single ECL query (mandatory).
+|         ECL query             Name of a single ECL query.
+It can contain wildcards. (mandatory).
 |         target cluster | all  Cluster for single query run.
 If cluster = 'all' then run single query on all clusters.
 Default value is thor.
 |
 |       optional arguments: